nightmode/feri/README.md

 ### Feri Extension

-Reload a web browser tab when files change with the [Feri Extension](docs/advanced/feri-extension.md#feri---feri-extension) for Chrome and Firefox.
+Reload a web browser tab when files change with the [Feri Extension](docs/advanced/feri-extension.md#feri---feri-extension) for Chrome, Edge, and Firefox.

 ### Edge Cases